 - Teaching/training experience at a post-secondary institution.

 - Experience with assessment of student learning outcomes

 - Experience with distance learning and/or alternate instructional delivery systems

 This Coordinator will provide the vision and leadership required to support and enhance the mission of the Fire Academy program.
 The Coordinator’s primary administrative responsibilities include program development/management, continuous review, planning, budget administration, general effectiveness of the program, accreditation, and providing supervision and mentoring to part-time faculty.
 Instructional responsibilities require a broad-based knowledge of the Fire Service field of study at the local, state and national levels.
 The Coordinator of the Fire Academy at Guilford Technical Community College will be responsible for supporting student success by creating an optimum learning environment, responding to student needs, managing effective instructional activities, developing curriculum courses, modeling employability skills, demonstrating professionalism, developing cooperative work relationships with other faculty and staff, supporting college administrative requirements, and maintaining competency in their instructional field.
 He/she will be responsible for quality instruction and for effective participation and interest in the total affairs of the college.
-The Coordinator reports directly to the Director of Fire Protection Occupational Extension (OE), with oversight from the Division Chair of Human Services, Public Safety, Health and Physical Education.
+The Coordinator reports directly to the Program Director of Fire Protection Occupational Extension (OE), with oversight from the Dean of Human Services, Public Safety, Health and Physical Education.